darklang/docs/README.md

   package.json -- helper scripts
   siteConfig.js -- core site configuration
   sidebars.json -- sidebar sections and pages
-  blog/ -- we don't use this yet but might want to for the changelog.
-See [this](https://docusaurus.io/docs/en/adding-blog). core/
+  core/
     Footer.js -- a customizable footer for the website.
 Required by docusaurus pages/ -- additional docs pages not currently linked from anywhere